KirkAlton-Class7/tawny-port-serverless-infra/notes.md

 From the Cellar, to the Table, through the Sommelier, into the Chalice.
 ```

-That sentence is not just branding.
-It is the request map.
+That sentence is the request map.

 ```text
 Cellar  -> internal API access with Auth0 M2M